openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - Should we add future profiles?
 How would we validate such profiles?
-  - Our current validation strategy with only two profiles is quite linear, however, things start becoming more complex and hard to mainain as we introduce new profiles to the mix.
+  - Our current validation strategy with only two profiles is quite linear, however, things start becoming more complex and hard to maintain as we introduce new profiles to the mix.
   - Some of the things to consider if new profiles are introduce are:
       - How would we validate such profile?